rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 ------

 Still only the Agent and the original service instance!?
-Why is this ...

 17. So what happened?
 You __CANNOT__ have 2 services running on the same port.
 If you look at the Event log on your service you will see a similar message.
 So what do we need to do to ensure that ECS can manage the port mappings for our services so we can scale our service without running into PORT conflicts?
+We can sale our EC2 instances.

 ------